MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex3_Information_Barriers.md

 ## Task 5: Create information barrier policies (Portal)

+In this task, you'll create information barrier policies using the Microsoft Purview compliance portal.
+By following the provided steps, you'll create a policy named **Finance-Legal** and configure communication and collaboration settings for the **Finance** segment.
+These policies help enforce restrictions and control information flow between different segments within your organization.

 1. Ensure you're signed into the Microsoft Purview compliance portal with Joni's account.
 If not, in **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

 1. In the compliance portal select **Information barriers** from the left navigation pane, then select **Policies**